 - Most items may be renewed once, unless holds have been placed on the item.
 Many new items, such as bestsellers, are often not available for renewal.

 - Videos and DVDs are renewable, except for new items.

 - Renewals can be done in person with a library card or the item, over the phone, or online from home.

 When the library receives the item, the patron will be notified either by phone or email.
-If the desired item is not available in the OCLN network, it may be requested online through the Virtual Catalog, or through Inter-Library Loan (ILL) service arranged by a library staff member.
+If the desired item is not available in OCLN, it may be requested online through the Commonwealth Catalog, or through Inter-Library Loan (ILL) service arranged by a library staff member.